Other COVID-19 Support

 Temporary relief for financially distressed businesses - The Government is temporarily increasing in the threshold at which creditors can issue a statutory demand on a company and the time companies have to respond to statutory demands they receive.
 The package also includes temporary relief for directors from any personal liability for trading while insolvent, and providing temporary flexibility in the Corporations Act 2001 to provide temporary and targeted relief for companies from provisions of the Act to deal with unforeseen events that arise as a result of the Coronavirus health crisis.

 Loan Availability : Coronavirus SME Guarantee Scheme - The Government will provide a guarantee of 50% to SME lenders for unsecured loans to be used for working capital.

 Quick access to credit for Small Business - Cutting of red tape by providing a temporary exemption from responsible lending obligations for lenders to small business customers.

 Power Rebate - An automatic $500 rebate on power bill for the year for eligible businesses.
 In most instances, this will be applied automatically.

-Supporting Apprentices and trainees : If you employ an apprentice or trainee you may be eligible for a wage subsidy of 50 per cent of their wage paid from 1 January 2020 to 30 September 2020.
-You can register for the subsidy from early April 2020.
+Supporting Apprentices and trainees : If you already employ an apprentice or trainee you may be eligible for a wage subsidy of 50% of their wage paid from 1 January 2020 to March 2021.

 Fee Waivers for hospitality and licenced premises – liquor licensees can have fees waived for applications to change trading hours and temporarily or permanently change a licensed area.